bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 _October 2-6_

 __Objectives:__
-The second topic this week is the __selection__ problem:  Given a set S of n elements and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.

-* Understand the selection problem and the algorithms for it (quick-select and smart-select)
+* The selection problem
+* Quick-Select
+* An elegant and ingenious algorithm that runs in O(n) worst-case.

 __Resources:__
   * __Notes:__  [LN-selection.pdf](../docs/LN-selection.pdf)